sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Introduction
 The scope of this document is to provide the requirements and a high-level design proposal for Sonic dockers management using Kubernetes.

-The existing mode, which we term as '**Local mode**' has all container images burned in the image and the systemd manages the features.
-Under the hood, the systemctl service calls feature specific scripts for start/stop/wait.
+The SONiC image has all the container images burned/embedded inside, with each container managing a service, like swss, syncd, snmp, ....
+The systemd manages the services.
+The systemctl service commands calls service specific scripts for start/stop/wait.
 These scripts ensure all complex dependency rules are met and use `docker start/stop/wait` to manage the containers.
+This current mode is referred as '**Local mode**' in this doc.

-With this proposal, we extend container images to kubernetes-support, where the image could be downloaded from external repositaries.
+With this proposal, the management of container images is extended to kubernetes-support, where an image could be downloaded from external repositaries and kubernetes control the deployment.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.
-This new mode, we term as "**kubernetes mode**".
-For short we use the word "kube" interchangeably.
+This new mode is referred as "**kubernetes mode**".
+For short word "kube" is used interchangeably to refer kubernetes.

 # A Brief on Kubernetes